HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/enable_ingress_tls.md

 ## Prerequisites

-- Access to your Kubernetes ingress-nginx ingress controller
+- Access to your Kubernetes Traefik ingress controller
 - Administrative access to the Component Pack load balancer (for exmaple, HAProxy, if used)
 - Administrative access to IBM HTTP Server (IHS)